Sauceke/LoveMachine/docs/README.md

 - **WebSocket host:** The URL of the host Intiface is running on.
 Should be `ws://127.0.0.1` unless it's running on a remote machine.
 - **WebSocket port:** The port Intiface is listening on.
 Usually `12345`.
+- **Reconnect Backoff Time (seconds):** Waiting time between attempts to connect if the connection was lost or not made.

 ### Kill Switch Settings